Phosphorus – Occurrence, Properties, Uses, Effects

 Question 1: What is the purpose of the element phosphorus?

-Phosphorus is an essential plant nutrient, and phosphate compounds primarily use it in the production of fertilisers.
+Phosphorus is an essential plant nutrient, and phosphate compounds primarily use it in the production of fertilizers.
 There is a phosphorus cycle, just as there are bio carbon and nitrogen cycles.
 Phosphorus is used in the production of red phosphorus safety matches, pyrotechnics, and inflammatory shells.

 Question 2: What are the main sources of phosphorus?